Installing Microsoft SSRS

-If you are planning to use custom reporting with FileHold, you will want to make sure you have Microsoft SQL Server Reporting Services install.
-This is not intended to be an exhaustive guide, but covers the basic elements needed to get install.
+To use custom reporting with FileHold, Microsoft SQL Server Reporting Services needs to be installed.
+This article is not intended to be an exhaustive guide but covers the basic elements.
 Refer to Microsoft documentation for more details.
-Note that there are older a newer screen shots used, but the installation is largely the same for all versions.

 Installing the Reporting Services

-- Reporting Services are installed along with SQL Server.
+- Reporting Services are installed along with SQL Server Standard or Enterprise editions.
 If for some reason SQL Reporting Services is not installed on your SQL Server you can always run the SQL Server installation program again and select to install additional components.
 Once complete, SSRS will be configured automatically, but some additional setup will be required.

 - Internet information service (IIS) is NOT necessary for the most recent versions of SSRS.